getpanel/iOS-interview/README.md

 ## ⭐️ Technical Requirements
 - Swift is required
-- No SwiftUI, we love SwiftUI but we need to make sure you understand UIKit
 - Write the app as if it was going to be part of a larger scale application by focusing on architecture and best practices
 - Feel free to use any 3rd party libraries
 - Use any resources: Google, Stack Overflow, etc.  You'll need to explain your solution in depth, so be sure not to copy-paste